 Choosing a University

-Choosing a university or college to meet your needs requires some careful thought and planning.
-There are many different factors to take into consideration, including cost, culture, academics, and fit.
-Here, you will find many resources to help guide you in making this decision.
-Be sure to check out additional resources in the Transfer and Career Center.
+Choosing a university or college that meets your needs takes careful thought and planning.
+There are many factors to consider, including cost, culture, academics, and fit.
+Use the menu below to jump to a section, then open the parts that matter most to you.
+Be sure to also check the additional resources in the Transfer and Career Center.

-How to Choose a College– Download printable PDF
+How to Choose a College — downloadable PDF

-Deciding on which schools to apply to is a big decision.
-Many students think the best schools are the most prestigious schools, but really, students should choose schools that best fit their needs.
-To figure out your best fit, reflect on the following:
+Deciding where to apply is a big decision.
+Many students assume the best schools are the most prestigious, but you should choose the schools that best fit your needs.
+To find your best fit, open each area below and reflect on the questions.

-• Do you want to live on or near the campus, or live at home and commute to school?
+• Do you want to live on or near campus, or live at home and commute?

-• Would you prefer to stay in the same area of the country, or move to a new area?
+• Would you prefer to stay in the same area of the country, or move somewhere new?

-• Given that most colleges and universities offer a variety of social and cultural events and activities, is the additional stimulation and variety offered by a city also important to you?
+• Most colleges offer a variety of social and cultural events — is the added stimulation and variety of a city important to you?

-• Do you have a particular academic interest, career interest, or hobby that might make easy access to a certain location desirable?
+• Do you have an academic interest, career interest, or hobby that makes easy access to a certain location desirable?

-• Do factors such as personal medical or religious considerations, or other personal matters dictate a particular environment?
+• Do personal medical, religious, or other considerations call for a particular environment?

-• How would location impact transportation costs (consider flights, gas, parking permits, etc)?
+• How would location affect transportation costs (flights, gas, parking permits, etc.)?

 • Is it important to you to know most of your classmates?